nautobot/nautobot/nautobot/docs/installation/services.md

 ```

 !!! tip
-    If you are running the concurrent RQ worker, you must remember to enable/check/restart the `nautobot-rq-worker` process as needed, oftentimes in place of the `nautobot-worker` process.
+    If you are running the concurrent RQ worker, you must remember to enable/check/restart the `nautobot-rq-worker` process as needed, oftentimes in addition to the `nautobot-worker` process.

 ### Verify the service
 You can use the command `systemctl status nautobot.service` to verify that the WSGI service is running: